CoeJoder/lessfilter-pygmentize/README.md

 ### 4. Create ~/.lessfilter
 Run [main.py](main.py) to generate the latest `.lessfilter` file and place it in your home directory.
-Or you can download a pre-generated [.lessfilter](.lessfilter) which is currently at version `2.12.0`.
+Or you can download a pre-generated [.lessfilter](.lessfilter) which is currently at version `2.13.0`.
 Check your program version by running `pygmentize -V` to ensure that it is this version or newer.

 ### 5. Make ~/.lessfilter executable
 ```shell
 chmod +x ~/.lessfilter
 ```
-All set!
+Done.
 Test it out by running `less ~/.lessfilter`

-## Notes
-The first time `pygmentize` is run in a shell session, you'll likely experience a cold-start delay.
-Subsequent invocations are much faster.